Rage997/ImagesAsMesh/README.md

 # ImagesAsMesh
 Blender addon to import images as meshes.
 Inspired by: [ImagesAsPlanes](https://github.com/sambler/myblenderaddons/blob/9b75b908aae5dad7362eeba89121f4dc7ba4ff46/io_import_images_as_planes.py#L883)

+# How it works
+The algorithm simply creates a voxel for each image pixel depending on a threshold.
+For best results you should use black and white images.
+At the moment, only square images are supported.
 # Installation

 It's like just about every other Blender addon.
 Download the file here: TODO ADD LINK